Who we are

 Please note, some of these rights only apply in certain circumstances and we may not be able to fulfil every request.

-We will only contact you about our work and how you can support Manchester Mind by phone, email, or text message if you have agreed for us to contact you in this manner.
+We will only contact you about our work and how you can support Manchester Mind by phone or email if you have agreed for us to contact you in this manner.

 You can update your choices or stop us sending you these communications at any time by contacting [email protected] or clicking the unsubscribe link at the bottom of the relevant communication.